-“Amanda has an encyclopaedic knowledge of where and how to have fun”
+“Amanda and Claire have an encyclopaedic knowledge of where and how to have fun”

-Iznájar is on the edges of Córdoba, Granada and Málaga provinces making the whole of Andalucia within easy reach.
+Iznájar town is on the cusp between the provinces of Córdoba, Granada and Málaga making the whole of Andalucia within easy reach.

-Casa La Celada is in the heart of a sleepy little aldea, or satellite village, nestled in the foothills of the southerly Sierra Subbetica mountain range.
+Casa La Celada is in the heart of a lovely little aldea, or satellite village, nestled in the foothills of the southerly Sierra Subbetica mountain range.

-La Celada has two village shops, one run by the lovely Isabel and the other together with our small bar is run by Juan and Francisco.
-They are all friends and will do whatever they can to help – provided you use the dictionary to help them help!
-It also has its own village primary school and olive mill along with one of the prettiest little churches around.
+La Celada village itself has two village shops, one run by the lovely Isabel and the other together with our small bar is run by Juan and Francisco next door.
+They are all friends and will do whatever they can to help – provided you use the dictionary to help them help you!
+La Celada also has its own village primary school and olive mill along with one of the prettiest little churches around.

 A five minute drive from our front door (or a beautiful 20 minute walk) is the restaurant El Charcon where Antonio and Antonio will feed you til you are bursting – be it for lunch or supper.